 - Connect all the hardware and turn it on

-- Run the tshark packet capture on the Raspberry Pi
+- Run a tshark packet capture on the Raspberry Pi

 - Start up Easimap on the Windows Virtual Machine

-- Now turn on the car (my car has a battery isolator) and then put the car into ignition switch position 2 – that seems to keep the ECU talking
+- Turn on the car (my car has a battery isolator) and then put the car into ignition switch position 2 – that seems to keep the ECU talking

 - Stop the capture and transfer the capture file (.pcapng) over to my Mac for review